 40 = 8 x 5

 Your Optimal Results than is 40, out of a possible 100.
 Not that great.
 But, everyone associated with your company may be happy with that.
 Employees get paid, shareholders make money, stakeholders in general are happy.
 But look how much $ you are leaving on the table?
 If this was in dollars, and your score gave you $40, you are then leaving $60 on the table.

 Want to get more of that $60 left on the table?
 Then improve discretionary effort.
 What is discretionary effort?
 It is the extra effort employees might provide for a company.
 It is above and beyond what each employee needs to do to meet the minimum requirements of the job.
 This is where we come in.
-The work we do helps improve discretionary effort, thus giving you better Optimal Results.
+The organizational development work helps to improve discretionary effort, thus giving you better Optimal Results.

-Want to learn more about how OPR can work for you?
-Contact us here.
+Want to learn more about how the formula can work for you?
+Click here.